Westlife (album)

 Westlife is the debut studio album by Irish boy band Westlife.
-The album was released on 1 November 1999 through RCA.
-The album spawned the five UK number-one hit singles "Swear It Again", "If I Let You Go", "Flying Without Wings", the double A-side "I Have a Dream"/"Seasons in the Sun", and "Fool Again".
+It was released on 1 November 1999 through RCA Records.

+The album received generally mixed reviews, with praise for its strong production and well-performed, radio-friendly ballads, but criticism for its uniformity and overly sentimental style typical of boy bands.
+Despite divided critical opinion, it achieved major commercial success, producing five UK number-one hit singles "Swear It Again", "If I Let You Go", "Flying Without Wings", the double A-side "I Have a Dream"/"Seasons in the Sun", and "Fool Again," and reaching top chart positions internationally, along with multi-platinum certifications in several countries.

+The album is officially the thirty-sixth most streamed album from the 90s decade, based on UK streams, as compiled exclusively by the Official Charts Company for "National Album Day" as of October 2023.

-Background and release
+Background

-Westlife signed to RCA in November 1998 and immediately flew to Stockholm to commence recording their debut album.
+Westlife emerged from a Sligo-based pop group formed by schoolmates Kian Egan, Mark Feehily, and Shane Filan, who initially performed together in school and local theatre productions before forming a vocal group in 1997.
+After several early name changes and an initial single release, the group came to the attention of manager Louis Walsh, who restructured the line-up in 1998 by adding Nicky Byrne and Brian McFadden.
+Renamed Westlife, the group signed a four-million-pound major record deal with RCA Records in November 1998 and immediately flew to Stockholm to commence recording their debut album.
+They gained early exposure supporting Boyzone and the Backstreet Boys, and made their first national television appearance later that year.

+Release

 Their lead single "Swear It Again" was released in April 1999.
 Two further singles followed and the album was released in November 1999.
 The album's standard edition features 17 tracks, while the band said they had recorded 22 songs for their debut album.
 For North America, Westlife signed to Arista Records after auditioning for the label's founder, Clive Davis.
 Westlife released "Swear It Again" as their debut there on 7 March 2000.
 The album was released on 4 April 2000 with an altered track listing that included the new song, "My Private Movie".

 A documentary video album related to the release, entitled "The Westlife Story", was released in October 2000, peaking at number 15 on the UK Visual Chart.
 The release, available in VHS and DVD, tells the story of how the five members became Westlife, the recording of their first album, and includes their then 4 music videos.
 On 26 June 2000, the DVD was re-released, containing all their then 6 music videos, and on 18 November 2002, it was included in the five disc box set entitled Westlife: The Complete Story.